- General Information

 Question: What is AACTE's role in edTPA?

-As a national edTPA implementation partner, the American Association for Colleges of Teacher Education is strengthening an edTPA professional learning community by supporting communications, implementation, professional development and resources to help all programs graduate teachers who are ready to educate each and every child.
+As a national edTPA implementation partner, the American Association of Colleges for Teacher Education is strengthening an edTPA professional learning community by supporting communications, implementation, professional development and resources to help all programs graduate teachers who are ready to educate each and every child.

 AACTE believes that edTPA will help give the public and educators confidence that teacher candidates are graduating ready to be effective teachers from their first day in the classroom.